How to update to a different release (Advanced/Optional)

 • How will the version of those packages be different in the newer release?

-• Other issues to be aware of is the possibility the tools you are using in your code have changed (if the packages are different between the old and new release).
+• The tools you are using in your code may have changed (if the packages are different between the old and new release).
+You should be on the lookout for compilation and configuration errors with the new release.

-• Also, before you follow the instructions below: Did you store any files in the build directory that you may want to back up first?
+• Did you store any files in the build directory that you may want to back up first?
 You shouldn’t really store anything in the build directory that you want to keep, but better double check to be safe.

 • Did you pass any extra parameters to cmake when you created this build directory, e.g. -DCMAKE_BUILD_TYPE=XYZ or -GNinja?
 If so, you probably want to add them to the cmake call in the instructions below as well.